-I recently had similar conversations with two different clients about using 360 survey data for the purpose of professional development vs. performance management.
-This is a relatively common issue that comes up.
-Most of the people we work directly with understand the distinction and the implications, but sometimes another individual in the organization is pushing for something that can conflate the two.
-In particular, we see professional development initiatives turning into performance management efforts.
+I recently had similar conversations with two different clients.
+We talked about using 360 survey data for the purpose of professional development vs. performance management.
+This is a fairly common issue that comes up.
+Most of the people we work directly with understand the distinction.
+However, sometimes another person in the company is pushing for something that can conflate the two.
+Often, we see professional development initiatives turning into performance management efforts.

 Because our primary focus at LearningBridge is on professional development, we are sensitive to the potential recasting of development data as performance data.
 Survey tools used for professional development can often be the same as or very similar to surveys used for performance management.
 It’s in the actual application of those tools that the distinctions occur.

-When we talk about performance management, this is typically associated with annual performance reviews.
-More generally, performance management has monetary implications, such as whether you’ll get a raise or bonus and how much either of those might be.
-The intent is to have an objective way to determine appropriate compensation.
+When we talk about performance management, this typically has to do with annual performance reviews.
+Also, performance management has monetary implications such as whether you’ll get a raise or bonus and how much either of those might be.
+The intent is to have an objective way to determine fair compensation.
 Performance management and the associated evaluations are very much focused on looking back over the past and making an assessment.

-Professional development, on the other hand, is focused on looking forward and is not directly tied to compensation.
-Of course, improved performance may result from professional development, resulting in improved compensation, but the main objective isn’t to assess whether an individual is meeting certain standards to qualify for associated rewards.
-Professional development is aimed at helping an individual identify strengths to leverage, especially hidden strengths, or areas of potential weakness in their field or role, especially if that weakness could be a derailer for their career.
+Professional development, on the other hand, looks forward and is not directly tied to compensation.
+Of course, improved performance may result from professional development, resulting in improved compensation.
+But the main objective isn’t to assess whether someone is meeting certain standards to qualify for certain rewards.
+Professional development is aimed at helping someone find strengths to leverage, especially hidden strengths.
+It’s also used to find areas of potential weakness in their field or role, especially if that weakness could be a derailer for their career.
 They can then create and act on a plan.

 Differences in Application and Mindset

-One of the key differences between development vs. performance management is that the individual should drive goal selection, rather than the manager, HR, or the organization generally.
+One of the key differences between development vs. performance management is that the person should drive goal selection, rather than the manager, HR, or the company.
 That said, in a development situation a feedback recipient would be wise to consult with their manager on their goals and get their manager’s input.
-That will help the individual to get more support from their manager and make it easier to allocate time to an area that aligns with the department’s or organization’s needs.
+That will help the person to get more support from their manager.
+It will also make it easier to allocate time to an area that aligns with the department’s or company’s needs.

 - Performance management asks, “Did you achieve the goals we set for you?
 If so, you’ll get a set reward.”